strawdynamics/pdportal/README.md

 ## ⚠️ DISCLAIMER

 pdportal is not affiliated with or endorsed by [Panic](https://panic.com).
 It uses undocumented device APIs.
 Use it at your own risk.
 If you're having a problem with a game that uses pdportal, contact that game's author for support.

+Docs?
+Currently, the source code is the documentation.
+Limitations?
+Probably many.

 ## Thanks